Chapter 5: Privacy Safeguard 5 — Notifying of the collection of CDR data

 - when the CDR data was collected, and

-- the data holder of the CDR data.
+- the data holder or accredited data recipient from which the CDR data was collected.

-5.24 Accredited persons should provide information about these matters clearly and simply, but also with enough specificity to be meaningful for the consumer.
+5.25 Accredited data recipients should provide information about these matters clearly and simply, but also with enough specificity to be meaningful for the consumer.
 How much information is required may differ depending on the circumstances.

 Risk point: Consumers may not read or understand a notification where the details of collection are complex.

-Privacy tip: An accredited person should ensure that the notification is as simple and easy to understand as possible.
-To do this, an accredited person should consider a range of factors when formulating a notification, such as:
+Privacy tip: An accredited data recipient should ensure that the notification is as simple and easy to understand as possible.
+To do this, an accredited data recipient should consider a range of factors when formulating a notification, such as: